DimaMykhnevych/Katino.UI/README.md

 # Katino.UI
-WEB UI for Katino store
+A WEB UI for Katino store